ingredient focus: bakuchiol

 the bottom line

 Bakuchiol is one of the most exciting natural actives to arrive on the scene.
 Hailed as one of the trendiest ingredients of 2019 by the marketing intelligence agency Mintel, bakuchiol appeared in 150 new product launches in 2020 alone.
-Believed to be an alternative to retinol in the treatment of fine lines, pigmentation, and acne, this botanical beauty holds tremendous potential for use on sensitive skin.
+Believed to be a retinol alternative in the treatment of fine lines, pigmentation, and acne, this botanical beauty holds tremendous potential for use on sensitive skin.
 Join us as we dig into the history and science of bakuchiol.

 first layer: the history